tradecloud/tradecloud-docs-api-v2/order/buyer/receive/README.md

 The `deliverySchedule` field does **NOT** include any open supplier or buyer request.
 Be aware you always get back either the `Issued` or `Confirmed` values dependent on the line status.
 {% endhint %}

-`lines.deliveryScheduleIncludingRequests`: the current planned delivery schedule, including any open supplier or buyer request, either `Issued`, `In Progress` or `Confirmed` values.
+`lines.deliveryScheduleIncludingRequests`: the current delivery schedule, including any open supplier or buyer request, either `Issued`, `In Progress` or `Confirmed` values.

 {% hint style="warning" %}
 The `deliveryScheduleIncludingRequests` field **does** include any open supplier or buyer request.
 Be aware you always get back either the `Issued`, proposal or reopen request or `Confirmed` values dependent on the line and request status.